-- Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date; - Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3 inputs are unobservable inputs for the asset or liability.
+- Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date. - Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly: and - Level 3 inputs are unobservable inputs for the asset or liability.

-The Fund classifies its financial assets except for those carried at amortized cost, at fair value as level 2 for investments in mutual funds.
+Fund classifies all of its financial assets except for those carried at amortized cost, at fair value as level 2.

-The Fund financial assets are measured at fair value at the end of each reporting period.
+The Fund's financial assets are measured at fair value at the end of each reporting period.
 The following table gives information about how the fair values of these financial assets are determined:

-Financial assets / financial liabilities Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship and sensitivity of unobservable inputs to fair value Investment carri FVPL ed at Net Asset Value N/A N/A
+Financial assets / financial liabilities Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship and sensitivity of unobservable inputs to fair value Investment carried at FVPL Net Asset Value N/A N/A

-Valuation technique for calculating the fair value of investments under Level 2 comprises of determining the net asset value per unit of the investments which is based on observable market data.
+Valuation technique for calculating the fair value of investments under Level 2 comprises of determining the net asset value per unit of the investee funds which is based on observable market data.

-14 COMPARATIVE FIGURES
+13 COMPARATIVE FIGURES

-Certain comparative figures for the year ended December 31, 2020 have been reclassified to conform with the presentation for the current year.
+Certain comparative figures for the year ended December 31, 2020, have been reclassified to conform with the presentation for the current year.

-15 SUBSEQUENT EVENTS
+14 SUBSEQUENT EVENTS

-As of the date of approval of these financial statements, there have been no significant subsequent events requiring disclosure to or adjustment in these financial statements
+As of the date of approval of these financial statements, there have been no significant subsequent events requiring disclosure to or adjustment in these financial statements.

-16 LAST VALUATION DAY
+15 LAST VALUATION DAY

-The last valuation day of the year was 30 December 2021 (31 December 2020).
+The last valuation day of the year was 29 December 2021 (30 December 2020).

-17 APPROVAL OF THE FINANCIAL STATEMENTS
+16 APPROVAL OF THE FINANCIAL STATEMENTS

-These financial statements were authorized for issue by the Fund Board of Director on 20 March 2022 (corresponding to 17 Sha'ban 1443H)
+These financial statements were authorized for issue by the Fund Board of Directors on 20 March 2022 (corresponding to 17 Sha'ban 1443H).